What to do when inspiration fails. self portraits ?

 Having completed the exercise I still feel that while self-portraiture can force you to address issues of who and what you are, the introspection required can be destructive.

-My main preoccupation remains with the process that an artist undertakes that leads them to stick with exploring the same idea, becoming comfortable with a single mindset and predictable output because 'that's what they do', rather than to deliberately subject themselves to constant scrutiny and the possibility of change.
+My main concern lies with a process that leads an Artist to stick with repeatedly exploring the same idea, becoming comfortable with a single mindset and predictable output because 'that's what they do', rather than deliberately subjecting themselves to constant scrutiny and the possibility of change.

-Its hard to find what you do and to define that as your thing just once, setting aside the inherent concern raised with change that people will no longer know your work, but I have always taken solace in artists whose work changed constantly like Richter and Sandra Blow and while its scary not knowing where you're going, it is so much more pleasurable.
+Its hard finding what it is you do and to define that as your thing just once, setting aside the inherent concern raised with change that people will no longer know your work, but I have always taken solace in artists whose work changed constantly like Richter and Sandra Blow and while its scary not knowing where you're going, it is so much more pleasurable for me. .